Registered Agents and Your Oregon LLC

 - The Registered Agent must have a physical street address in Oregon.
 If you’re forming an LLC outside Oregon, you will need to use an in-state Registered Agent.

 - You always need to have someone on hand during business hours at the Oregon address to sign for important documents.

 - The Registered Agent’s name and address are part of the public record and available through the Oregon Secretary of State's website.
 If you prefer your name and address aren’t published, you should choose a Registered Agent service.

 - If you change your Oregon business address or move out of state, you would need to file additional documentation with the OR Secretary of State for the new address if you act as your own Registered Agent.
 This would not be the case if you use a Registered Agent service, making a move or address change much simpler.

 FAQs About Oregon Registered Agents

 Yes.
 All OR LLCs are required to have a Registered Agent.
 This is mandated by the Oregon Secretary of State.

-You can either do it when you incorporate your Oregon business through paperwork filed with the OR Secretary of State, or afterward by filing the correct form.
+You can either do it when you incorporate your Oregon business through paperwork filed with the Oregon Secretary of State or afterward by filing the correct form.
 If you form your business through Incfile, we will file all necessary forms on your behalf.

 Yes.
 Additionally, if they are a business providing Registered Agent services, they must be legally able to conduct business in your state.